weaviate/weaviate-io/developers/contributor-guide/current/getting-started/git-and-github.md

 ![new issue](/img/guides/contributor/new_issue.png)

-There are several templates available, such as documentation feedback, bug reporting, and so on.
+There are several templates available, such as documentation feedback, and bug reporting.
 If you want to create your own custom issue, go to the bottom left of the issue list box and click "Open a blank issue."

 ![issue templates](/img/guides/contributor/issue_templates.png)